twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Contains all the glyphs shown after opening fonts.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
-* **TFONTSETTINGSFORM** – Contains a lot of things like basic naming fields or metrics settings, Unicode range and character encoding settings and more.
+* **TFONTSETTINGSFORM** – Contains a lot of things like basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
-* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (replaced with a separate tab for unsupported tables in `TFONTPROPERTIESFORM` in version 7.0 & above).
+* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables included as sepaprate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Shows a dialog to test desktop fonts (not web fonts).
 Default text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
 * **TFORMADDANCHOR** (version 7.0 & above) – Shows a dialog to add anchors to the font.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.
-* **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct composite glyphs (anchor based).
+* **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** – Contains categories in the font overview (left side).
 * **TFRAMEGLYPHMEMBER** – Used by `TFONTOVERVIEWFORM` to display glyph members.
 * **TFRAMEPALETTE** – Shows a palette of colors for use with multicolored fonts.